MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/srb/ns-srb-_port_configuration_information.md

 Indicates when <b>TRUE</b> that the miniport driver responds to Windows Management Instrumentation (WMI) requests.
 When <b>FALSE</b> the miniport driver does not respond to Windows Management Instrumentation (WMI) requests.
 By default, the value of this member is <b>FALSE</b>.

+#### - (*AccessRanges)

+Pointer to an array of <a href="..\srb\ns-srb-_access_range.md">ACCESS_RANGE</a>-type elements.
+The given <b>NumberOfAccessRanges</b> determines how many elements must be configured with bus-relative range values.
+The <b>AccessRanges</b> pointer must be <b>NULL</b> if <b>NumberOfAccessRanges</b> is zero.
+If possible, the OS-specific port driver initializes this member's elements, possibly from the registry or possibly by interrogating an I/O bus, for an HBA it found by using the miniport driver's specified <a href="..\storport\ns-storport-_hw_initialization_data.md">HW_INITIALIZATION_DATA (SCSI)</a>.
+Otherwise, the port driver initializes all values within array elements to zero.

+If any access range element is set to nonzero values on entry to the miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557300">HwScsiFindAdapter</a> routine, the miniport driver <i>must</i> map the supplied addresses with <a href="..\srb\nf-srb-scsiportgetdevicebase.md">ScsiPortGetDeviceBase</a> and use the corresponding logical addresses to verify whether that HBA is one it supports.
+If the input <b>AccessRanges</b> have nonzero values supplied, a miniport driver <i>should neverattempt</i> to scan the I/O bus for HBAs it supports using a set of driver-devised port/memory addresses that its HBA(s) might use.

 ## -remarks

 The specific members initialized depend on the HBA miniport driver and on the configuration information available to the OS-specific port driver.
 The OS-specific port driver sets default values in all members for which it cannot supply configuration information to the miniport driver's <i>HwScsiFindAdapter</i> routine.

 All HBA miniport drivers should have at least one set of defaults to use for relevant members if the OS-specific port driver does not pass in all initialized values.